aarontaylor07/SoftwareEngineering/README.md

 run "npm install" then "npm start" from the root project directory, then you should be able to access at http://localhost:3000/

 #Authors
-Noah Dillard, Skylar King, Carl Perez, Aaron Taylor
+Noah Dillard, Skyler King, Carl Perez, Aaron Taylor

 #Credits
 https://scotch.io/tutorials/react-on-the-server-for-beginners-build-a-universal-react-and-node-app